Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 Moreover, most (if not all at the moment) containers that we provide with Python packages, are built using Conda to install Python.
 When entering those containers, conda needs to be activated.
+In the newer containers (including all those built in 2025), this is done automatically in the singularity initialisation process.
-The containers are built in such a way that the environment variable `WITH_CONDA` provides the necessary command, so in most cases you only need to run
+Older containers are built in such a way that the environment variable `WITH_CONDA` provides the necessary command, so in most cases you only need to run

 ```